travelaudience/go-sx/README.md

 **go-sx** provides some extensions to the standard library `database/sql` package.
 It is designed for those who wish to use the full power of SQL without a heavy abstraction layer.

-**UPDATE (July 2020):** This library is still actively maintained.
-Contributions are welcome.

-**UPDATE (August 2021):** Please don't be fooled by the lack of activity.
-This library is still actively used and maintained.
-Contributions are welcome.

 ## Goals

 The primary goal of **go-sx** is to eliminate boilerplate code.
 Specifically, **go-sx** attempts to address the following pain points: